mitxel-m/get_routino_DB/README.md

 Edit the list of links to the files that will be downloaded from Geofabrik.

-- If you want to build a database that just needs to download a single file from Geofabrik, you can take `get_routino_CANARIAS.*` as a template.
+- If you want to build a routing DB that just needs to download a single file from Geofabrik, you can take `get_routino_CANARIAS.*` as a template.
-- If you want to build a database for a cross-border region that needs to download and combine multiple files, it is a good idea to edit `get_routino_IBERIA.*`.
+- If you want to build a routing DB for a cross-border region that needs to download and combine multiple files, it is a good idea to edit `get_routino_IBERIA.*`, which downloads and combines 6 files from different regions to complete IBERIA.

 #### Threads
 Optionally you can also set the number of threads to be used by planetsplitter when compiling.
 More threads reduces the compilation time but needs more memory.